America's Black Holocaust Museum: Physical museum

 ABHM's facility, located in Milwaukee, is the only memorial and museum that interprets the African American experience in the United States as an ongoing holocaust (series of mass atrocities) from the time of captivity in Africa to the present day.
 The museum examines the tragic legacies of slavery and promotes racial repair, reconciliation, and healing through developing awareness and empathy.

 Cameron died in 2006; in 2008, the museum's board of directors announced that the museum would be closed temporarily because of financial problems.
 The original museum was demolished in early 2017.
 The site, including the former Garfield Avenue School, was redeveloped as the Historic Garfield School Redevelopment Program.

 On April 4, 2017, the developers broke ground on a new building called The Griot on the footprint (site) of the original museum.
 The new museum is located on the ground floor of the Griot and was scheduled to open in 2019.
 Due to the COVID-19 pandemic, the opening of the museum was put on hold.
-It wasn't until February of 2022 that the physical museum finally reopened.
+It wasn't until February 2022 that the physical museum finally reopened.